m7a/lo-maenmpc/README.md

  3. P and S are constant mnemonics for “playback” and “state”.
 The symbol after P shows `|>` for playing back and `||` for paused or `[]` for stopped.
-    The lines behind S can be replaced by characters while certain MPD features are engaged e.g. `x` appears while cross-fading on song change is enabled, `U` appears during a running MPD database update etc.
+    The lines behind S can be replaced by characters while certain MPD features are active e.g. `x` appears while cross-fading on song change is enabled, `U` appears during a running MPD database update etc.

 ### Area D - Main